tanvirtanjum/MADE-SS-24/project/Data_Analysis/Analysis_Report/analysis-report.md

     <figcaption>Figure 5: Surface Temperature Line Chart</figcaption>
     </td>
     <td>
     <small>1.
-X-axis (Horizontal Axis: Year):The x-axis represents the years from 2010 to 2019.
+X-axis (Year):The x-axis represents the years from 2010 to 2019.
-    2. Y-axis (Vertical Axis: Surface Temperature): The y-axis represents surface temperature, with values ranging from 0 to 2.</small>
+    2. Y-axis (Surface Temperature): The y-axis represents surface temperature, with values ranging from 0 to 2.</small>
     </td>
     </tr>
     </table>
 </figure>

 The graph effectively visualizes the differences in surface temperature over a decade across these six countries.

 <figure align="center" style="width:90%">